droidluv/Spring-OkHttp-Interceptor/README.md

 Step 2:

-Setup is a bit messy, you'll have to download the entire project, and import it to Android Studio Goto Gradle(the option in the right side pane) -> :library -> Tasks -> build -> assemble -> it will generate two aars in your library/build/outputs/aar directory
+Setup is a bit messy, you'll have to download the entire project, and import it to Android Studio.
+Goto Gradle(the option in the right side pane) -> :library -> Tasks -> build -> assemble -> it will generate two aars in your library/build/outputs/aar directory.
-You can select the library-release.aar rename it spring.aar and put it in your app's libs directory usually right under the app directory like app/libs then in gradle you have to set the repositories like below
+You can select the library-release.aar rename it spring.aar and put it in your app's libs directory usually right under the app directory like app/libs then in gradle you have to set the repositories like below.

 ```gradle